Overview

 ## c ==> [[3,4],[5,6]]

-You can apply a specific function to all elements of an N-dimensional array.
+You can apply specific functions to all elements of an N-dimensional array.

 $a = $mo->array([[1,4],[9,16]]);